drcmda/react-contextual/README.md

 ### What about multiple stores?

-You can name them, just hand them an `id`.
-Be sure to refer to it in your subscribers.
+You can have as many as you like, just name them. `subscribe` also accepts your keys.

 Example: https://codesandbox.io/s/p9p6jq60lx